 I’m doing something I’ve never done before!
 Inspired by Rachel Aaron’s 2k to 10k I’m going to attempt to track my productivity in a meaningful way.
 Usually, I don’t do word counts except at Rainforest where there’s a contest and I get sorta competitive.
 And I certainly don’t track when I’m most productive, relative to what kind of writing project (editing, drafting, outlining, etc.) and that sort of thing.

 One of the things I want to find out is the difference in productivity or quality between when I write a little here, little there, and when I get in huge blocks of time for a writing party.
 My sense is that writing parties are more effective, but I want evidence!
 So another thing I’m trying to do is arrange my day job to a 4-10s schedule to leave Fridays as writing party days.

 Here I go!
 Wish me luck!

 As always, I encourage donations in extremely lucky multiples of $13.

-New, bonus incentive!
-For those who sponsor me, an official blessing from Saint Expedite in postcard form!
+Bonus!
+Sponsor me and get an official blessing from Saint Expedite in postcard form!